 During the divorce process, the issue of alimony or spousal support can represent a significant impediment to resolution, raising questions of investment in the marriage, entitlement, and power dynamics.
 Unfortunately, these determinations are never cut-and-dry, leaving much room for interpretation from both parties.
-From the outset, it is difficult to know who, if either, spouse is entitled to alimony and if so, how much, over what period.
-The intention of these payments is to ensure that both spouses maintain a lifestyle similar to that which they enjoyed during the marriage after it is dissolved.
-In order to protect your interests and your financial future, it is imperative to consult with a knowledgeable legal professional who can ensure that you are neither exploited nor deprived of the compensation that you deserve.
+From the outset, it is difficult to know whether either spouse is entitled to alimony and if so, how much, and over what period.
+These payments intend to ensure that both spouses maintain a lifestyle similar to that which they enjoyed during the marriage after it is dissolved.
+To protect your interests and your financial future, it is imperative to consult with a knowledgeable legal professional who can ensure that you are neither exploited nor deprived of the compensation that you deserve.

 At Townsend, Tomaio & Newmark, we have dedicated our practice entirely to divorce and family law because of the experience and skill that is necessary to master these complex and highly contentious issues.
 With three partners who are included in the only 2 percent of lawyers recognized by the Supreme Court of New Jersey as a Certified Matrimonial Law Attorneys, we bring a diverse and extensive body of knowledge to each case, providing our clients with the resources of a large firm and the personalized attention of a small one.
 To discuss your unique situation with one of our seasoned divorce attorneys, contact our offices in Bergen County anytime at 201-397-1750.
 We are always available to answer your questions with a cost-free consultation.